 - How do the above-mentioned steps affect the other aspects of the culture?

-Present time, we can say that ecological anthropology is additionally important.
-Anthropological knowledge has the potential that guides the various human population that how for his or her survival they’ll change their surrounding environment.
-How the human population for his or her own determine sustainable ways of life.
+At present time, we can say that ecological anthropology is additionally important.
+Anthropological knowledge has the potential that guides the human population about how to survive in their changing surrounding environment.
+How does the human population for his or her own determine sustainable ways of life?

 - Empowering Women in the Digital Landscape